 Who Tends to Vote for Which Party?

 Race and Ethnicity has a clear impact on tendency to vote Republican or Democratic: In general, Whites tend to vote Republican, and ethnic minorities vote Democratic—although there are exceptions and matters of degree.
 In the 2020 election, according to CNN exit polls, Republican Donald Trump beat Democrat Joe Biden among Whites by 17 percentage points—58 percent to 41 percent.
 Biden beat Trump among Blacks by a remarkable 75 percentage points—87 percent to 12 percent.
 Biden beat Trump by 65 percent to 32 percent among Hispanics and by 61 percent to 34 percent among Asian Americans.
 (5) These results are not surprising, as they track pre-election party identification.
-For example, an 84 percent of Blacks and 63 percent of Hispanics identified with the Democratic party.
+For example, 84 percent of Blacks and 63 percent of Hispanics identified with the Democratic party.
 Whites were about 8 percentage points more likely to identify as Republican leading up to the 2020 election.
-(6) Why do we see party identification and voting patterns among racial and ethnic groups in the United States?
+(6) One of the most interesting aspects of the Trump years is that the Republican Party saw significant gains among Hispanic voters.
+(7) Why do we see party identification and voting patterns among racial and ethnic groups in the United States?

-The gender gap is currently one of the demographically driven political voting-preference patterns that gets noticed in the media.
+The gender gap is currently one of the most interesting demographically driven voting pattern that gets noticed in the media.
 The gender gap refers to women’s tendency to vote for Democratic candidates and men’s tendency to vote for Republican candidates.
 The gender gap didn’t used to exist.
 Women won the right to vote in 1920, and for many decades afterwards there wasn’t really a noticeable difference between women and men’s voting preferences.
-Gender-based voting preferences began to change in the 1970s but became fully noticeable with Republican Ronald Reagan’s 1980 election.
+Gender-based voting preferences began to change in the 1970s but became fully noticeable with the 1980 election.
 The gap has grown ever since and continues to fit the pattern of women voting more Democratic and men voting more Republican.
 There was an 8 percentage point male-female gap in the 1980 presidential race, a 12 percentage point male-female gap in the 2000 presidential race, a 13 percentage point male-female gap in the 2016 presidential race, and a 14 percentage point male-female gap in the 2020 presidential race.
-(7) Why did the gender gap arise in the 1970s and 80s, and why does it persist?
+(8) Why did the gender gap arise in the 1970s and 80s, and why does it persist?
 Think about issues on which men and women might differ.
 Think also about the conservative and progressive tenets described earlier in the text.
 How long do you think the gender gap will persist in American politics?

 What If. . . ?